 Director since September 1997.

-Andrew is the CEO of SEEK Limited and an Executive Director and co-founded the company in 1997.
-He has been involved in all stages of the development of the business since then.
-In particular, Andrew has driven since inception the strategy of the group and led the creation and development of the international and education businesses.
-In July 2016, Andrew became a Director of the St Kilda Football Club.
+Andrew is the Group CEO of SEEK Limited and an Executive Director.
+He co-founded the company in 1997 and has been involved in all stages of the development of the business since then.
+In particular, Andrew has driven the strategy of the SEEK Group since its inception, and led the creation and development of the international and education businesses.

-Prior to co-founding SEEK, Andrew was a management consultant with Booz Allen & Hamilton and prior to that, he worked as a solicitor at Corrs Chamber Westgarth.
-Andrew holds a Bachelor of Science (Computer Science) degree from the University of Melbourne, a Bachelor of Laws (Honours) degree from Monash University and a Master of Business Administration degree from Melbourne Business School.
+Prior to co-founding SEEK, Andrew was a management consultant with Booz Allen & Hamilton and, prior to that, he worked as a solicitor at Corrs Chamber Westgarth.
+Andrew holds a Bachelor of Science (Computer Science) from the University of Melbourne, a Bachelor of Laws (Honours) from Monash University and a Master of Business Administration from Melbourne Business School.